|An example of a cabinet card with|

 - The Format.
 The materials used to create the original image (watch out for copies made from the original in much later eras) can be very useful in dating them:

 - Daguerreotypes.
 The first publicly available photographs were daguerreotypes from 1839 until about 1860.
+Peaked in popularity in the 1840s and early to mid 1850s.
 A positive image was produced on a sheet of silver plated copper polished to a mirror finish and mounted in a protective hard case.
+More info.

 - Ambrotypes/collodion positive.
-Popular for a brief period of time in the 1850s before superseded by tintypes.
+First available from 1854 and popular for a brief period of time in the late 1850s/early 1860s before superseded by tintypes.
+You likely won't see any after 1865.
 They created a positive image on glass.
 Required mounting in protective hard case.
+More info.

 A tintype, probably from the late 1880s

 - Tintypes.
 A positive image produced on a thin sheet of metal, no mounting required but sometimes mounted in a paper mat.
-Most popular during the 1860s and 1870s, but still remained in use up to the early 20th century, though by that point it was considered a novelty.
+Available from 1856 and most popular during the 1860s and 1870s, but still remained in use up to the early 20th century, though by that point it was considered a novelty.
+More info.

 - Cabinet Cards.
-A larger paper photograph mounted on thick cardstock measuring 108 by 165 mm (4¼ by 6½ inches).
-Introduced in 1866 and most popular during the 1870s and 1880s, beginning to decline in the 1890s, though they did not completely disappear until the 1920s.
-A cabinet card with a true black and white photo (not sepia) was like produced in the 1890s or later.
+A larger paper photograph (originally albumen but later processes used other types of paper) mounted on thick cardstock measuring 108 by 165 mm (4¼ by 6½ inches).
+Introduced in 1866 and most popular during the 1870s and 1880s, beginning to decline in the 1890s, though they did not completely disappear until the 1930s but were rare by that point.
+A cabinet card with a true black and white photo (not sepia) was likely produced in the 1890s or later.
 Those photos with the photographer's name and address stamped on the margin or back (such as discussed above) were usually Cabinet Cards.
+More info.

 - Film/Paper.
 The first translucent negative sheet film was produced in 1885, with rolls of film as we know it today available from 1888.
 In 1900, the first Kodak Brownie was released and sold for only $1 (about $28 today), with the film for it costing only 15c, making photography affordable for the masses and giving birth to the "snapshot".
 Positive images were produced on simple, unmounted paper.